The Web address of this article is

 and...

-Suggests what all family adults can do to
+Suggests what family adults can do to

 make an effective parenting agreement without resorting to costly